 - SPE news and meeting information

-Geographic sections should take care not to post any member identification numbers or personal details of their geographic section members to protect member privacy.
+Sections should take care not to post any member identification numbers or personal details of their members to protect member privacy.

-Geographic section officers are responsible for ensuring that website content complies with SPE policies and these guidelines.
-Geographic section websites should not include inappropriate or potentially offensive content of a sexual, racial, religious, cultural or political nature.
+Section officers are responsible for ensuring that website content complies with SPE policies and these guidelines.
+Section websites should not include inappropriate or potentially offensive content of a sexual, racial, religious, cultural, or political nature.

-If a lot of time-sensitive information is included, then it is essential that the website be kept up to date.
-An out of date website does not provide an impression of quality to members or website visitors.
-Geographic Sections may find it useful to establish a set schedule for website updates to avoid having content become outdated.
+If time-sensitive information is included, it is essential that the website be kept up-to-date.
+An out-of-date website does not provide an impression of quality to members or website visitors.
+Sections may find it useful to establish a set schedule for website updates to avoid content becoming outdated.

-Geographic Sections are strongly discouraged from requiring members to log in to access content on the geographic section website or to maintain their contact information, including email address.
+Sections are strongly discouraged from requiring members to log in to access content on the website or to maintain their contact information, including email addresses.
 It currently is not possible for this login to interface with SPE.org’s login or membership system, so member confusion could be created.

-SPE acknowledges that there may be good reason for having a login on certain geographic section sites.
-In such cases, geographic sections should maintain only necessary information, and any pages for updating that information should clearly state that this information applies to the geographic section website only and will not be updated in the SPE membership database.
-A link for updating member information on SPE.org should be provided.
+SPE acknowledges that there may be good reason for having a login on certain section sites.
+In such cases, sections should maintain only necessary information, and any pages for updating that information should clearly state that this information applies to the section website only and will not be updated in the SPE membership database.
+A link for updating their member profile on SPE.org should be provided.

 Website Hosting, Management and URL

-Geographic sections have a wide range of options and technology available to them.
+Sections have a wide range of options and technology available to them.
 The right choice depends on the section size, needs, and capabilities.
-In determining what technology to use, geographic sections are encouraged to think about future needs.
-Just because the geographic section has one member able to develop html pages this year does not mean that a similar resource will be available in future years.
+In determining what technology to use, sections are encouraged to think about future needs.
+Just because the section has one member able to develop html pages this year does not mean that a similar resource will be available in future years.
 The ongoing ability to maintain the website is an important consideration.

 SPE-Hosted Section Websites